SQL injection, insertion

-Before you try to read the methods below, realize that this should only be a concern for PHP developers and the like.
-If you are using a database-driven program (e.g., WordPress, Joomla, OSCommerce), then all you need to do is upgrade your programs to the latest version available.
+Before reading the methods below, realize that this should only be a concern for PHP developers and the like.
+If you use a database-driven program (e.g., WordPress, Joomla, OSCommerce), you need to upgrade your programs to the latest version.

-One way to prevent injections is to escape dangerous characters (i.e. backslash, apostrophe, and semicolon).
-In PHP, it is typical to escape the input using the function mysql_real_escape_string before sending the SQL query.
+One way to prevent injections is to escape dangerous characters (i.e., backslash, apostrophe, and semicolon).
+In PHP, it is typical to run the input using the function mysql_real_escape_string before sending the SQL query.
 Example:

 $Uname = mysql_real_escape_string($Uname); $Pword = mysql_real_escape_string($Pword); $query = "SELECT * FROM Users where UserName='$Uname' and Password='$Pword'"; mysql_query($query);